9.7 Current debates and reforms

 Furthermore, a coordinating committee at governmental level has been established in order to coordinate policies in relation to the green transition.
 See section 9.2.

-The corona pandemic of course constitutes the most dominant ongoing debate on global affairs in 2020.
+The corona pandemic has constituted a dominant ongoing debate on global affairs in since 2020.
 However, in the autumn of 2020, experts and concerned citizens urged Danes not to forget about the need for climate action in the midst of the corona crisis.
 While the global reduction in CO2 emissions in the beginning of 2020 (due to major lockdown measures) caused some initial optimism, experts point out that the need for climate action is no less pressing.
 Young people also participate in this debate, for example by pointing out the paradox in blaming young people for not taking enough responsibility for the common good in relation to the COVID-19 restrictions while disregarding older generations’ lack of consideration for the common good in relation to the climate crisis.